AdaCore/aws/readme.txt

 to work properly.
 Of course we try to avoid this as much as possible but we really prefer to have a clean API instead of keeping awkward implementations.

+   The SSLv2 support has been removed.
+This has been motivated by the fact that support for SSLv2 is being removed from GNU/Debian package.
+Use SSLv23 or SSLv3 methods instead.

    The AWS.Services.Dispatchers.URI.Register_Regexp implementation was done using a globing pattern instead of a regular expression as